turingschool/career-development-curriculum/module_one/building_a_foundation.md

 From this, we aim for students to develop a **self-awareness** that allows them to speak to their strengths and build connections with developers and others in this industry.

-**Individual Reflections:** To start our discussion today, we need to reflect on where we are right now and then start to think about where we want to go.
+**Revisiting the Prework:** In your prework, you answered the following questions.
+Let's start by revisiting these....To start our discussion today, we need to reflect on where we are right now and then start to think about where we want to go.
 In your journals, answer the following questions in **1 sentence each:**

 * What is your greatest strength and how do you know?
 * How do you work best?
 * What is your greatest area of improvement?
+* How do you hope to maximize your strengths for your new career in software development?

 *All of these questions will come in handy when interviewing*